How to Save Money on Children’s Clothing

 Infants and Toddlers

-This is in many ways the easiest age, if also the most tempting for dressing them up cute.
-Most parents end up with far too many clothes for their kids at this age.
+Infants and toddlers are in many ways the easiest to shop for, if also the most tempting for dressing them up cute.
+Most parents end up with far too many clothes for their kids at this age after baby showers.
 They’re so easy to buy for and the clothing is often just so cute.

 If you had a baby shower, take a good look at what you really have for your baby before you start buying.
 You may not need that much.
 Keep doing this as your kids grow and you fail to realize just how many clothes they have received as birthday presents or at other times.